 They also serve yogurt, oatmeal, and coffee.

-My complaint with Cardigan is there is only one location – downtown.
-It is located on the skyway in the city center building.
-This means that they are closed on the weekends so unless you work somewhere along the skyway it is pretty difficult to get to, but if you’re there, they are open 6:30 am – 5:30 pm.
-They lose some donut holes for accessibility.
+My complaint with Cardigan is their only location is on the skyway.
+This means that they are closed on the weekends so unless you work somewhere along the skyway it is pretty difficult to get to.
+So, with that, they lose a donut hole for accessibility.
+Overall, I would absolutely visit again if I have some time during the week.

 Donut rating: 9 out of 10 donut holes!